globalcosmos/neptoon/docs/user-guide/key-site-information.md

 ```

-!!! note "How much information?"
+!!!
+Note "How much information?"
 	Optional attributes can be set to `None` if the information is not available.
 However, providing as much information as possible will ensure outputs (e.g., PDF reports) are complete